huyvietbui1806/mlops-project/README.md

 ## 🤝 Contributing

-We welcome contributions!
+Contributions are welcome!

-- Fork repository
+1. Fork the repository
-- Create feature branch
+2. Create a feature branch
-- Commit changes
+3. Commit your changes with a clear message
-- Open Pull Request
+4. Open a pull request